perez247/recharge/ReadMe.md

      ```
      docker-compose -f docker-compose.local_prod.yml up --build
      ```
+  3. Start the ionic app by

-Go to `http://localhost:4000` on your browser.
+Go to `http://localhost` on your browser.
 If a react app shows, you are good to go else kindly contact [Perez247](https://github.com/perez247) detailing your issue.

 3. This is the most important part. kindly press Ctrl+c or CMD+c to end the application and `docker-compose -f <name of docker-compose file>.yml down` to clean up.
 Ensure this is done everytime an application is down.